BaseMax/eLink/README.md

 # eLink

-eLink is a simple, lightweight, and fast link shortener.
-It is written in C++ and uses Qt/Qml as the GUI framework.
+**eLink** is a simple, lightweight, and fast link shortener.
+It is written in C++ and uses Qt/QML as the GUI framework.
 It is designed to be cross-platform and is currently available for Windows, Linux, and macOS.

 ## Features